SpatialDynamicsLab/ParticiMap-documentation/user_manual.md

 3. Use the sidebar functionality—**Filter by Pilot Community**—to select Maps from "Elfsina," "Balina," or "Milano."
 4. Each Map is displayed as a card with information and a button to view the selected Map.

-## Mapping a New Place: How Can I Contribute to a Map?
+## Mapping a new Place: How can I contribute to a Map?

 To contribute a new Place to a Map, follow these steps: